 Read More Below

-1. Carjacking Minimize the chance to get Carjacked by not driving a luxury rental.
+1. Carjacking Minimize the chance to get Carjacked by not driving a luxury rental car.
 Carjacking often happens at night and in a deserted place.
 If possible avoid this combination.
-At night it can be advisable to carefully pass red lights, and not coming to a complete stop at a Stop Sign.
+At night, it can be advisable to carefully pass red lights, and not coming to a complete stop at a stop sign.
 In most dangerous areas this is even tolerated by the police.
-A common practice is that a group of criminals make a roadblock with their own car or a tree.
-So if you see a suspicious “road block” make sure to stop not right in front of it where you have no chance to maneuver around.
-So you don’t find yourself trapped when you see criminals approaching your car.
+A common practice is, that a group of criminals makes a roadblock with their own cars or a tree.
+So if you see a suspicious “road block”, make sure to not stop right in front of it, where you have no chance to maneuver around.
+In this case, it can be prevented to find yourself trapped, while criminals approaching your car.
 If you find the roadblock suspicious just turn and find another road.

 3. The “Helpful Tire Mechanic” Another common practice of criminals includes slashing your tires.
 Then when you stop to fix the flat, one or two "friendly" people stop to “help”.
 They try to distract you and will get your valuables instead of helping you.
 So every time you get a flat, be suspicious.
 Criminals applying this trick are more aggressive, so be especially careful.
 Don’t stop until you are in a well-lit public spot.
-If you can’t go further call your rental car company immediately and if somebody suspicious tries to help you, pretend like help is already under way and you are obliged to use this help because it’s covered in your rental car contract.
-An even better lie is that you called a friend you know in the area who is a mechanic and he will be here in a couple of minutes.
+If you can’t go further call your rental car company immediately.
+In case somebody suspicious tries to help you, pretend like help is already on the way and you are obliged to use this help, because it’s covered in your rental car contract.
+An even better lie is, that you called a friend you know in the area who is a mechanic, and he will be here in a couple of minutes.

 If you change the tire by yourself, keep your valuables with you or lock them in your car.
 You can change the tires even with a locked car.
 (Don’t forget to take the key out of the car before locking)